 - Blank Answers: All applicable fields must contain data before the survey can be submitted.
 If a question does not apply to the library, or if the library does not collect/maintain the information asked in the question, enter N/A for not applicable.
 Only enter a “0” if the answer is truly zero.
 PLEASE NOTE: All questions in Section K should remain blank IF the library is not a Tribal Public Library / All questions in the Branches section of Section L should remain blank IF the library does not have any library branches.
 There is no need to enter 0 or N/A.

 - Estimates: If an exact figure is not available, it is okay to use an estimate.
 An estimate should involve a reasonable method to derive a result to use in place of an exact count.
 Note: Using last year's figure is not an estimate.
-If using an estimate, a detailed note must be left to explain how the estimate was determined.
+If using an estimate, a detailed note must be left in the appropriate note tab to explain how the estimate was determined.

 - Definitions/Instructions/Help: To view the information that is being asked for a question, click the gray question mark circle next to each question number or consult the Instructions page (the last tab in the navigator bar).